modernish/modernish/README.md

 `shellquote`: Quote the values of specified variables in such a way that the values are safe to pass to the shell for parsing as string literals.
-This is essential for any context where the shell must grammatically parse untrusted input, such as when supplying arbitrary values to 'trap' or 'eval'.
+This is essential for any context where the shell must grammatically parse untrusted input, such as when supplying arbitrary values to `trap` or `eval`.

 Unless told not to, `shellquote` ensures that quoted strings are always one single printable line, making them safe for terminal output and processing